CPU cache: Address translation

 The speed of this recurrence (the load latency) is crucial to CPU performance, and so most modern level-1 caches are virtually indexed, which at least allows the MMU's TLB lookup to proceed in parallel with fetching the data from the cache RAM.

 But virtual indexing is not the best choice for all cache levels.
 The cost of dealing with virtual aliases grows with cache size, and as a result most level-2 and larger caches are physically indexed.

 Caches have historically used both virtual and physical addresses for the cache tags, although virtual tagging is now uncommon.
 If the TLB lookup can finish before the cache RAM lookup, then the physical address is available in time for tag compare, and there is no need for virtual tagging.
 Large caches, then, tend to be physically tagged, and only small, very low latency caches are virtually tagged.
-In recent general-purpose CPUs, virtual tagging has been superseded by vhints, as described below.
+In recent general-purpose CPUs, virtual tagging has been superseded by virtual hints, as described below.